 You may think the hospital staff will teach you but in many places, this just isn’t the case.

 You are responsible for learning how to breastfeed your baby and the easiest way is to take this cheap online course right here.
 It’s called Milkology and it’s only $19.
-It takes about three hours to take and it’s all in video so you can really learn how to latch your baby on right the first time.
+It takes about three hours to take and it’s all in the video so you can really learn how to latch your baby on right the first time.

-This will help avoid tons of pain and frustration.
+This will help to avoid tons of pain and frustration.
 Knowing how to latch will also help bring in a strong milk supply so it’s vital you go in knowing just what to do.

 She also has another $19 course that teaches you how to pump when you go back to work without losing your milk supply.
 It’s an excellent resource for breastfeeding moms.